About the Journal

 Focus and Scope

-Chiricú was originally founded in 1976 by the late Chicano scholar Dr. Luis Dávila.
-Primarily a graduate production, the journal became a venue for the publication of poets, authors, and artists, at a time when there were few academic spaces for Latina/o cultural expression.
-The journal’s name captured the diverse origins of the major Spanish-speaking populations in the United States at the time of its founding: “Chi” for Chicanos, “Ri” for puertorriqueños, and “Cú” for cubanos.
-Over more than thirty-five years (1976-2012) the multilingual publication featured art, poetry, and criticism in Spanish, Portuguese and English, including early works by Sandra Cisneros and Norma Alarcón, as well as rare interviews with Jorge Luis Borges and Edward James Olmos.
-A catalogue of our back issues can be viewed here.
+In 1976 a group of Indiana University students approached Dr. Luis Dávila, professor of Spanish & Portuguese, and collectively organized a new magazine.
+It became a thriving venue for the publication of poetry, fiction, artwork, and fiction at a time when there were few spaces at Latina/o expression.
+The students titled the mimeographed magazine: Chiricú.
+That unique monker captured the diverse origins of the major Spanish-speaking populations in the United States at the time: “Chi” for Chicanos, “Ri” for puertorriqueños, and “Cú” for cubanos.
+Over thirty-six years (1976-2012) the publication evolved into a full-color journal with contributions in English, Spanish, and Portuguese.
+Its pages contained, among other gems, early works by Sandra Cisneros, Norma Alarcón, and Jim Sagel, as well as rare interviews with Jorge Luis Borges and Edward James Olmos.